-You can also substitute the first chain with an oyster stitch to produce some really interesting results as the middle is more textured if you use an oyster stitch.
+For another variety ou can also substitute the first chain stitch with an oyster stitch to produce some really interesting results as the middle is more textured.

 Berry stitch worked in two steps in silk ribbon can also be very effective when you change the colour of the thread.

 Follow Pintangle and have it delivered to your inbox